 Be sure to conduct a business entity search through the state to check for naming conflicts.
 If you don’t want to wait to lock down your name until filing the Articles of Incorporation (Step 5), you can reserve it for 6 months.

 Filing Fee: $10

-Quick Note: Before you commit 100% to a name, you may also want to check that there’s a decent URL available for your business.
+Quick Note: Before you commit 100% to a name, you may also want to check that there’s a decent URL available for your organization.
 Use GoDaddy to search your options.
 If there’s a quality domain name for purchase, we advise buying it right away.
-Even if launching a business website isn’t on your radar right now, it’s going to be soon, and you might as well nail down a domain name that’ll make it easy for customers to find you!
+Even if launching a website isn’t on your radar right now, it’s going to be soon, and you might as well nail down a domain name now.

 Filing Fee: $20

-That said, you can get one quickly and free of charge by applying online through the IRS Website.
+That said, you can get one easily and free of charge by applying online through the IRS Website.

-Now’s the point to ensure your nonprofit is 100% compliant in terms of not only licenses/permits, but state and federal taxes.
-You should be able to apply for tax exempt status now that the corporation is established.
+Now’s the time to ensure your nonprofit is 100% compliant in terms of licenses/permits, as well as state and federal taxes.
+You should be able to apply for tax-exempt status now that the corporation is established.